Brittany oysters, iodized varieties

-We melt for hollow oysterss such as the Pleine Mer from Quiberon Bay, a particularly iodized oyster.
-That of Paimpol is fleshy and endowed with a strong taste.
-As for the Penerfine, raised in the south of Brittany, it is characterized by its firmness and its fleshy side.
+We melt for hollow oysters such as the Pleine Mer from the bay of Quiberon, a particularly iodized oyster.
+That of Paimpol is fleshy and has a strong taste.
+As for Penerfine, raised in the south of Brittany, it is characterized by its firmness and its fleshy side.

 In addition to cupped oysters, you can also find delicious flat oysters with a sweet nutty taste.
 Among them, the Belon is one of the most delicate oysters in Brittany.
 Raised in the north of the region, it evolves in a mixture of fresh water and sea water.

-The other variety of oysters is the Horse's Foot (larger than flat oysters), subtle and slightly bitter.
+The other variety of oysters is Horse's Foot (larger than flat oysters), subtle and slightly bitter.

 Tasting of Brittany oysters at Cap Fréhel

 In the north of Brittany, Cap Fréhel charms visitors who come to discover it.
 A stone's throw from Dinan, this grandiose site offers breathtaking natural landscapes.
 Near Cap, Cancale and Paimpol offer some of the finest oysters in Brittany.
 So when you visit the Dinan-Cap Fréhel region, the tasting of deliciously iodized local oysters is unmissable.

 Head to the nearby oyster bars for a tasting of Breton oysters, accompanied by a glass of white wine.